MaksimSurmach/NewWorldLevelingCalc/README.md

 # New World leveling calculator

-Little project for calculate amount of resource needed for lvl up crafting [Create React App](https://github.com/facebook/create-react-app).
+Little project for calculate amount of resource needed for lvl up crafting.

 ## Learn More